aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/chart-rendering/_index.md

 The [**Chart.toImage**](https://apireference.aspose.com/cells/java/com.aspose.cells/chart#toImage(java.io.OutputStream,%20com.aspose.cells.ImageOrPrintOptions)) method has a verity of overloads to support simple as well as advanced rendering.
 If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.toImage**](https://apireference.aspose.com/cells/java/com.aspose.cells/chart#toImage(java.io.OutputStream,%20com.aspose.cells.ImageOrPrintOptions)) method as follow.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-RenderChartsToImages-RenderChartsToImages.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-RenderChartsToImages-RenderChartsToImages.java" >}}

 It is also possible to render the charts to images with advanced settings.
 Aspose.Cells APIs have exposed an overload version of [**Chart.toImage**](https://apireference.aspose.com/cells/java/com.aspose.cells/chart#toImage(java.io.OutputStream,%20com.aspose.cells.ImageOrPrintOptions)) method that could accept an instance of [**ImageOrPrintOptions**](https://apireference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions) while allowing to specify parameters such as resolution, rendering hints, image format and so on.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-ChartRendering-ChartRendering.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-ChartRendering-ChartRendering.java" >}}

 ### **Rendering Chart to PDF**

 In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the [**Chart.toPdf**](https://apireference.aspose.com/cells/java/com.aspose.cells/chart#toPdf(java.io.OutputStream)) method with the ability to store the resultant PDF on disc path or an instance of OutputStream.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-chartsRenderChartsToPdf-RenderChartsToPdf.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-chartsRenderChartsToPdf-RenderChartsToPdf.java" >}}

 ## **Supported Chart Types for Rendering**